camdenboren/alc-calc/README.md

 Once released, app bundles will be distributed in the releases page.
 Download the correct bundle for your OS/distro and follow the standard installation procedures

-Until then, the only way to install alc-calc is to follow the manual instructions in [App Bundles](#app-bundles)
+Until then, the only way to install alc-calc is to first build it from source by following the manual instructions in [App Bundles](#app-bundles)

 ## Build